 Reading and spelling skills are based on our ability to distinguish and apply sounds (phonemes) and corresponding symbols (graphemes).
 This ability is called "phonological awareness" and it forms the first step when learning to read and write.

-Understanding complex word structures -i.e. morphological awareness- is the next step.
+Understanding complex word structures known as "morphological awareness", is the next step.
 This is required for developing advanced reading and writing skills.
-It is an essential step, enabling us to automatically recognize morphemes (the smallest unit in a word that still has a meaning) and combine them into complex words.
+It is an essential step, enabling us to automatically recognise morphemes (the smallest unit in a word that still has a meaning) and combine them into complex words.

 Lexilogy is innovative, effective, easy to understand and convenient to use.
 More significantly, it is instrumental in the development of phonological and morphological awareness of the English language.

-Lexilogy is the result from decades of painstaking research into the decision making processes involved in reading and spelling and the difficulties experienced by children and adults with dyslexia.
-It is a "tool", with a clear beginning, middle and end; three stages forming a comprehensive system.
+Lexilogy is the result of decades of painstaking research into the decision-making processes involved in reading and spelling and the difficulties experienced by children and adults with dyslexia.
+It is a 'tool', with a clear beginning, middle and end; three stages forming a comprehensive system.

-Dyslexia is characterized as a specific, severe and persistent difficulty in the acquisition of reading and spelling skills and is caused by a deficit in the phonological and morphological processing of words.
+Dyslexia is characterised as a specific, severe and persistent difficulty in the acquisition of reading and spelling skills and is caused by a deficit in the phonological and morphological processing of words.

 This shows us that an intervention program should focus on repairing both phonological and morphological awareness.